-Adults and youth who participate in Teen Challenge USA alternative Christian recovery centers are given an opportunity to confront their destructive choices, their self-sabotaging behavior, and their unhealthy views with the love of God and the guidance of Biblical principles.
+Adults and youth who participate in Adult and Teen Challenge USA alternative Christian recovery centers are given an opportunity to confront their destructive choices, their self-sabotaging behavior, and their unhealthy views with the love of God and the guidance of Biblical principles.

-One of the major differences between recovery programs and Teen Challenge USA’s alternative Christian recovery centers is our emphasis on Christian values and cultivating a personal relationship with Jesus Christ.
-It is this central spiritual dynamic upon which all aspects of the Teen Challenge program are built.
+One of the major differences between recovery programs and Adult and Teen Challenge USA’s alternative Christian recovery centers is our emphasis on Christian values and cultivating a personal relationship with Jesus Christ.
+It is this central spiritual dynamic upon which all aspects of the Adult and Teen Challenge program are built.

-The benefits of Teen Challenge’s long-term residential recovery program are many, beginning with how we identify those who participate.
+The benefits of Adult and Teen Challenge’s long-term residential recovery program are many, beginning with how we identify those who participate.
 We do not call them clients or residents.
 We refer to them as students, because they learn a new way of living.
 Our alternative Christian recovery centers’ students are given the following opportunities when they enter our programs:

 - They are able to separate themselves from the environment and relationships that have contributed to their life-controlling problems.

 - They come into a controlled environment which helps them to avoid the substances and behaviors that have contributed to their self-destruction.

 - They enter into a loving and supportive Christian community.